Václav Havel Human Rights Prize: Nomination procedure

 An annual "call for candidates" is issued in January each year.
 At least five "sponsors" must nominate candidates for the Prize, ahead of an annual deadline, normally fixed for the end of April.
 Nominations are made online, via a page on the Assembly's website, in either of the two official languages of the Council of Europe, English or French.
 According to the prize regulations, sponsors must give details of the candidate's work to defend human rights, and provide supporting documentation.
 Three candidates are shortlisted in September, with the final selection being made in October, just ahead of an award ceremony in Strasbourg.

 Jury and award ceremony

 The prize is decided by a jury consisting of the President of the Parliamentary Assembly and six independent personalities with expertise in human rights issues.
 The jury draws up a shortlist of three nominees in September each year, before deciding on an overall winner in October.
 The prize is awarded at a special ceremony which takes place during the autumn plenary session of the Parliamentary Assembly in Strasbourg.
 The former Czech First Lady, Dagmar Havlová, is invited to attend.
-Each year, the Václav Havel Library organises a conference in Prague in honour of the prizewinner.